k8sgpt-ai/docs/docs/reference/cli/filters.md

 **Prerequisites**

-* Connected to a running Kubernetes cluster, any cluster will work for demonstration purposes
+* Connected to a running Kubernetes cluster, any cluster will work for demonstration purposes.

 To list all integrations run the following command:
 ```bash